Pomax/are-we-flying/docs/index.md

 [client] A browser connected!
 ```

-And then, because the `--browser` flag opened a browser, if we look at the browser's developer tools' `console` tab, we see:
+And, because the `--browser` flag opened a browser, if we look at the browser's developer tools' `console` tab, we see:

 ```
 [browser] We're connected to our web client!                            index.js:9:17 Calling test: success!
 ```